FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/4_tools/44_sdk/use_javasdk_in_eclipse.md

 ![](../../../../images/articles/use_javasdk_in_eclipse/IMG_5643.JPG)

-Click Next and select Asset-app path, click Finish and wait for the project to load。
+Click Next, select the asset-app path, click Finish and wait for the project to load。

 ![](../../../../images/articles/use_javasdk_in_eclipse/IMG_5644.JPG)

-After the project is loaded, right-click the project name: Gradle = > Refresh Gradle Project Refresh Project。
+After the project is loaded, right-click the project name: Gradle => Refresh Gradle Project。

 ![](../../../../images/articles/use_javasdk_in_eclipse/IMG_5645.JPG)

-ok! asset-The app project has been loaded normally。
+ok!
+Asset-app project has been loaded normally。